deeptools/deepTools/docs/content/installation.rst

 	$ wget https://github.com/fidelram/deepTools/archive/1.5.12.tar.gz
 	$ tar -xzvf

-3. The config file will tell you what deepTools expects to be installed properly:
+3. The config file can be modified to set the temporary directory and default number of threads to use:
 ::

 	$ cat deepTools/deeptools/config/deeptools.cfg

-	[external_tools]
-	sort: sort

 	[general]
 	# if set to max/2 (no quotes around)
 	# half the available processors will
 	# be used
 	default_proc_number: max/2
-	test_root: ../deeptools/test/

 	# temporary dir:
 	# deepTools bamCoverage, bamCompare and correctGCbias